Search

 But!
 You don’t have to wait for a super bloom to visit the Eastern Sierra to see the magic of wildflowers in this vast, untamed, and natural setting.
 Wildflowers bloom here every year and it is an experience that you can enjoy with the whole family any year, anytime from about early March to late September.

-More than 6-months of Wildflowers
+More than 6 months of Wildflowers

 What sets the Eastern Sierra apart from many other desert wildflower regions is its extremes in elevation combined with a diverse geologic environment.
 It is also the intersection of three major biotic provinces – the Mojave, Great Basin, and Sierra Nevada – with the result that this region has a wide variety of vegetation communities.
 Thousands of species occur here and many are unique to the Eastern Sierra.